 For more than 20 years, Mr. Cho has been instrumental in building Orange County’s hospitality industry.
 His clients include some of the county’s most well known chefs, restaurants, bars, hotel resorts, golf courses, stadiums, breweries and wineries as well as wholesalers and distributors of food and beverage products.
 He advises business owners, investors and franchisees seeking to expand their businesses and brands through scouting new locations and acquiring other operations.
 Additionally, Mr. Cho counsels business owners, including chef-driven restaurants, on general business operations including menu development, business structures, acquisitions, leasing, due diligence, land use entitlement and conditional use permits related to the service of alcoholic beverages.
 Mr. Cho is widely known as the go-to attorney when it comes to securing an alcoholic beverage license due to his long-standing relationship and impeccable reputation with the California Department of Alcoholic Beverage Control.
 Having handled more than 3,000 alcohol license transfers, he has experience representing investors with the purchase and sale of businesses with alcoholic beverage licenses as well as the background to provide advice on the acquisition, sale or valuation of alcoholic beverage licenses.

-During her career, Tina Borgatta has worked at magazines and newspapers spanning from L.A. to San Bernardino County.
-She's held staff writer and editor positions at the Daily Pilot, the Los Angeles Times and the San Bernardino County Sun.
+Before joining the team at Sauté, Borgatta held editor roles at Modern Luxury, OC Metro and OC Menus magazines, and Orange Coast magazine.
+She's worked at periodicals and newspapers across L.A. and the Inland Empire, holding staff writer and editor positions at the Daily Pilot, the Los Angeles Times and the San Bernardino County Sun.
 And she’s taught journalism at Cal State Dominguez Hills, Orange Coast College and Chapman University.

 The Golden Foodie Guild is made up of culinary industry leaders.
 The Guild plays as an advisory role offering feedback, guidance and advocacy.